About Me

 In Short

-A twenty-something software-developing, travel-loving, picture-taking, hyphen-using guy living in the world somewhere.
+A thirty-something software-developing, travel-loving, picture-taking, hyphen-using guy living in the world somewhere.

 Ancient History

 I was born abroad to two American parents, but moved to the U.S. while I was still a baby.
 The earliest city I remember is Phoenix, Arizona, where I lived until moving to the San Francisco Bay Area in ’87.
-I stayed there for two decades going to school, college, and work before packing up and moving to NYC.
+I stayed there for two decades going to school, university, and work before moving to New York City.
+And, while I ♥ NY quite a bit, I eventually decided to pack up and relocate to Hong Kong — which is a wonderful place, although 我♥香港 doesn’t quite have the same ring to it.

 Schoolin’